-Don’t forget to include Animal Kingdom at night when you’re planning your next Disney World itinerary.
+Want to know why you should include Animal Kingdom at night when you’re planning your next Disney World itinerary?
 It used to be that a visit to the Disney theme parks included a trip to Animal Kingdom during the day, then it was off to the other parks for the fireworks and other popular nighttime attractions.
-Find out why this is no longer the case and the top 5 reasons that a visit to Animal Kingdom at night should be high on your to-do list!
+Find out why this is no longer the case and why a visit to Animal Kingdom at night should be high on your Disney World to-do list!

 We always love a good party and the Discovery Island Carnivale is lively and fun!
 We actually stumbled upon this one night while waiting for the Tree Of Life Awakenings to begin.
 Performers in brightly colored Carnivale clothes sing, dance, play music and even prance around on stilts.
 Audience participation is encouraged, and kids and adults alike had a great time.

 There are a number of parties throughout the night so just check the Animal Kingdom schedule if you want to join the Carnivale.